emmertex/FilamentTester/DevBlog/Welcome.md

 ## Day 2
 Making the Outputs valid, and validating
-This stage may take a while due to test prints.
+This stage may take a while due to test prints, and analysis

+I am releasing now, despite a LOT more to go in regards to calibration, so that there is something more usable.

+AJAX has contacted me after seeing my reddit post, and is away of this repo.